mupchrch/split-diff/README.md

 | `Move to Previous Diff` | Scrolls to the previous chunk of the diff and highlights it. | `ctrl-alt-p` |

 To stop diffing, simply close one of the panes *or* use the `Toggle` command.

-*This package will unfold all folded lines in order to properly align the diff.*
-*It will also temporarily turn off soft wrap in the two panes in order to properly align the diff.*

 ### Settings